Skip to main content

 • Neurotransmitter Systems ∞ Thyroid hormones modulate the development and function of various neurotransmitter systems, including glutamatergic and GABAergic pathways, which are fundamental for brain activity.

-Even a mild or transient reduction in levels, known as maternal hypothyroxinemia, can have lasting consequences on fetal brain development.
+Even a mild or transient reduction in maternal thyroid hormone levels, known as maternal hypothyroxinemia, can have lasting consequences on fetal brain development.
 Studies in animal models have demonstrated that subtle maternal thyroid hormone deficiencies can lead to abnormal neural migration and cognitive deficits in offspring.
 This underscores the importance of maintaining optimal maternal thyroid status throughout gestation, not just in cases of overt thyroid disease.

 Interconnectedness of Endocrine Axes and Metabolic Pathways